To build or not to build - in Manning

 Then a battle ensued in Lincoln Township, Audubon County, where 15 families who were in the newly formed boundaries of Audubon School District, appealed the decision and on September 26, 1957, the Iowa State Department of Education ruled for the 15 families, so they could go to the Manning School District.

-Even with the 2 school buildings, there was not enough space for all of the baby boomers.
+Even with the 2 school buildings in Manning, there was not enough space for all of the baby boomers.

 As crowding got worse, a new bond issue was voted on to build a new elementary and grade school building which would replace the old 1907 school building.